-- We hired a guest artist to choreograph in an African or Afro-Diasporic tradition for the faculty dance concerts in 2019 and 2020.
+- We hired a guest artist to choreograph in an African or Afro-diasporic tradition for the faculty dance concerts in 2019 and 2020.

-- The department re-organized modern and ballet curriculum so that only three levels of these idioms are offered (after introductory courses), to help redress over-representation of these forms in our curriculum.
+- The department re-organized the modern and ballet curriculum so that only three levels of these idioms are offered (after introductory courses), to help redress the over-representation of these forms in our curriculum.
 (Fall 2019)

-- We are engaged in ongoing expansion of our curriculum to include a wider variety of dance styles.
+- We are engaged in the ongoing expansion of our curriculum to include a wider variety of dance styles.